All Products

 OLAP_SCAN_NODE (id=0):(Active: 1.2ms, % non-child: 0.00%)

-- RowsReturnedRate: 6.979K /sec # RowsReturned/ActiveTime
+- RowsReturnedRate: 6.979K /sec # RowsReturned / ActiveTime.

 OlapScanner:

-- BlockFetchTime: 468.974us # The time for the rowset reader to obtain blocks.
+- BlockFetchTime: 468.974us # Time for the rowset reader to get blocks.

 SegmentIterator: